djalbat/reaction/README.md

 ```

 Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way, although bear in mind that only a subset of React's functionality is supported.

+## Examples

+Launch the `examples/index.html` file.
+There is a Redux as well as a vanilla example application.

 ## Compiling from source